Kingborough Council is one of the largest employers in the municipality, and a career with us is a rewarding and exciting prospect.

 Thinking of applying?
-Check out our tips on how to apply and what the process is by clicking on the photo below.
+Check out our tips on how to apply and what the process is in our Applicant’s Guide.

 This street in Snug had just been laid with a recycled road and is one of the many exciting projects this Council has completed recently.

 Kingborough is home to one of the longest coastlines in the state, which stretches a stunning and unique 336 kilometres.